turri21/Senhor/MrFusion/README.md

 Through the Scripts section you can configure WiFi and update your Senhor.
 Please refer to the [MiSTer documentation](https://mister-devel.github.io/MkDocs_MiSTer/setup/software/) for more information.

 _Note: From powering on the QMTech Cyclone V and getting to the Senhor menu should not take more than 90 seconds.
-If you don't see the Senhor menu appear after two minutes, power off the QMTech CycloneV SoC, remove the SD card and start over._
+If the Senhor menu does not appear after two minutes, power off the QMTech CycloneV SoC, remove the SD card and start over._

 ## Senhor scripts support